uruws/uws/docs/devops/app.md

 So the idea is to deploy them *one at a time* trying to reduce end user impact in case of a failure.

-### East web cluster

-Deploy:

-    $ app-deploy app-east X.Y.Z-bpV

-X.Y.Z-bpV is the release tag we built in previous step, with the buildpack version included (ie: 2.49.1-bp1).

-Check deploy status:

-    $ app-status app-east

-Check logs:

-    $ app-logs app-east -f

-Once you are certain that it all worked as expected, deploy the workers.

 ### Workers cluster

 Deploy:

     $ app-deploy worker X.Y.X-bpV

+X.Y.Z-bpV is the release tag we built in previous step, with the buildpack version included (ie: 2.49.1-bp1).

 Check deploy status: